CursorCult/_CursorCult/README.md

 ## How to use

-1. Browse the rule packs below and pick the ones that match your project.
+1. Run `cursorcult` to see released rule packs and pick the ones that match your project.
 2. Read the pack’s `README.md` to understand when it applies and how it interacts with other rules.
 3. Use the pack’s `RULES.md` as your Cursor rules:
    - Copy the file into your project’s Cursor rules location, or